Highlander (film): Legacy

+Novelization

 A novelization of the film was written by Garry Kilworth under the pen name "Garry Douglas."
 It expanded the events of the movie by revealing details such as Heather finding out about Connor's immortality from Ramírez, the Kurgan's First Death, and the villain's training with an Arabian immortal known as "The Bedouin" (whom he eventually kills).
 The novel depicts the Kurgan battling and defeating an immortal Mongol warrior soon before meeting MacLeod in 1536.
 Another scene reveals how he acquires his customised longsword.

 The novel depicts Connor and Kastagir as having a more somber relationship, the two comfortable talking and confiding in each other about their fears.
 An alternate scene has them meet in the subway before going to the Bridge.

 The book expands the ending following Connor's last battle with the Kurgan.
 He returns to his antique shop to say a final goodbye to Rachel before leaving for Scotland.
 Once there, he and Brenda tour the country for two months then open an antique shop in Camden Alley.
-On one occasion, Connor returns to the Scottish Uplands alone and stares at the remnants of his home with Heather.
+On one occasion, Connor returns to the Scottish Uplands alone and stares at the remnants of his home with Rachel.
 There is no croft there but he finds a few stones from the fallen tor and locates the burial place of Ramírez and Heather.
 Finding two timbers and fashioning a crude cross, Connor tells Heather that she would like Brenda because "she is much like you."

-Sequels and planned or possible remake
+Sequels

 The film was followed by two direct sequels.
 Highlander II: The Quickening was released in 1991 and met with an overall negative response, with some considering it among the worst films ever made.
 Highlander III: The Sorcerer (also known as Highlander: The Final Dimension) was released in 1994 and retroactively erased the canon of Highlander II, acting as an alternate sequel to the first film.
 The movies Highlander: Endgame (2000) and Highlander: The Source (2007) follow the continuity of the TV show Highlander: The Series.
 Both movies received negative reviews from fans of both the original film and the TV show.
 The anime movie Highlander: The Search for Vengeance (2007), which existed in its own continuity with protagonist Colin MacLeod, received largely positive reviews.